Biz-comm is owned by Stephen Wilson and Patrice Olivier-Wilson.

 Why do we work in this field?
 It gives us a window into businesses and lives.
 There is just nothing so satisfying to have made a small struggling company leap up to big time.
 The emails that we get telling us how our work made them succeed are priceless to us.
 We are in a position to really make a difference and it is very intoxicating.

 The established businesses are also impressed.
-One of our most passionate testimonials is from a multi-state, millions+ company who has been with us for more than a decade.
+One of our most passionate testimonials is from a multi-state, millions+ company who was with us for more than a decade.

 All third party purchases are paid before the order is placed.

 After a client has been with us a few years, knows how fast we are, etc, if they call or email us with a request, and we deliver immediately, it's on the hour at our contract rate.
-We only use this method for small, immediate tasks with long time clients who trust us.
-(And it's cheaper in the long run to use actual time sometimes as opposed to scope/time.
-If we know the client well, we already know what they want.)
+We only use this method for small, immediate tasks with long-time clients who trust us.

 When we accept a new client, we exchange contracts.
 One is a general contract covering all aspects of our relationship, including privacy, etc. If web work is part of the scope, then a separate web contract spells out all the aspects of site hosting, including international laws with terrorism, child pornography, etc. (So no bad guys need apply! :-) )